CMU-17-356/cmu-17-356.github.io/docs/assignments/FP2.md

 Individual post-mortem (50 points)

 - For each team role you discussed in your group reflection, pick your top two analyses and top two praises from the entire set of post its and write them down.
-Then, pick one brainstormed, worked-through solution that you believe will best address the complaints and preserve the praise.
+Then, pick one brainstormed, worked-through solution that you believe will best address the analyses and preserve the praise.
 Explain how this solution will help you personally to ensure (or be assured) that your next team experience related to this team role (even if it's never going to be your team role) turns out better.
 - Make a list of the value words, one for each point of the 9-pointed spidergraph star.
     1. Next to each word, write down the person on your team who you personally believe epitomizes that value the most on your team (i.e., from their actions, behavior, and character alone would earn them the highest score) and the score (1-5) they would earn.
     1. Compute the average score your team received for that word and write it down.